mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Used by children of the [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel') class.
+Used by subtypes of the [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel') class.

 ##### Parameters